sindresorhus/file-type/readme.md

 A custom detector is a function that allows specifying custom detection mechanisms.

-An iterable of detectors can be provided via the `fileTypeOptions` argument for the `FileTypeParser` constructor.

-Detectors can be added via the constructor options, or by adding it directly to `FileTypeParser.detectors`.
+Detectors can be added via the constructor options, or by adding it directly to `FileTypeParser#detectors`.

 The detectors provided via the constructor options, are called before the default detectors are called.